maspen/CNNModelComparison/README.md

 ![](writeup/vggnet16/vggnet16_aug_dropout_rose_prediction.png)

-We can see an improvement in the rose prediction where the "tulips" misclassification drops to around 30%; vs the non-drouput variant of ~45%.
+We can see an improvement in the rose prediction where the "tulips" misclassification drops to around 30%; vs the non-drouput variant of ~45%. "dandelion" is also introduced, which is interesting how a completely different-looking "flower" structure could be confused with that of a rose.

 Below is a summary of the VGGNet 16 metrics collected in this model's comparison: